uitml/springfield/docs/getting-started.md

 ```

 Jobs are declared using YAML manifests, and contain all necessary information
-needed for starting a container, such as assigning resources, downloading
+needed for starting a container, such as finding compute resources, preparing
-Docker images, mounting filesystems, running commands, and so forth.
+container images, mounting filesystems, running commands, and so forth.

+### Job specification

-Below is an example of a job running an experiment using TensorFlow model on
+Below is an example of a job running an experiment with TensorFlow on the
-the Fashion MNIST dataset.
-Much of the manifest is mandatory boilerplate, so
+Fashion MNIST dataset.
+Job manifests contain mandatory "boilerplate", so some
-some details have been omitted for brevity.
+details have been omitted for brevity.
 The full example can be found at
 <https://github.com/uitml/springfield/examples/tensorflow>.

 ```yaml